 Here I am with a recent piece, part of a series under development:

-If this resonates with you, and you’d like to contribute to this conversation, I’m looking to initially speak to 50 people in the community about these phases and our goals as creatives.
-Once I reach 50 conversations, I plan to continue with 4 calls per month.
+If this resonates with you, and you’d like to add nuance to this conversation, I’m looking to speak to at least 50 people in the community about these phases and our goals as creatives.
+Once I reach 50 conversations, I plan to continue this by having 4-5 calls per month.
 To be clear: this is not a sales call, this is research to support the humans who choose to be here.

-Take a peek at my calendar and choose a time slot that works for you here:
+Take a peek at my calendar in the links below and choose a time slot that works for you.

 This is just the beginning of my research.
 By engaging in 15-minute conversations with you, I aim to gain a better understanding of your creative journey.
 Why speculate on what you might need from Artist Strong when I can ask you directly?